restrepo/SimplifiedDM-SSSFDM-Toolbox/README.md

  `CATEGORY+MODEL`

-based in the predefined blocks in the fermion/scalars multiplets files.
+based in the predefined blocks in the fermion/scalars multiplets files. __Explore the branchs__!

 Implemened CATEGORY's: